Woman alleges sexual harassment at Delhi Metro station | Entertainment

 ''I was still scared but I somehow managed to go upstairs and found other policemen.
 I asked dem to take me to the CCTV room so dat I could recognise him,'' she said in another tweet.

-The entire incident was captured on camera but then we saw him get into a different metro and leave.
-The woman alleged that when she asked the authorities to do something, they instead blamed her for creating a scene. ''I asked them to do something about it but instead they started blaming me and said dat I shouldve created a scene & tht theres nothing they can do now since he managed to leave,'' the woman said in her tweets.
+The entire incident was captured on camera but then we saw him get into a different metro and leave. ''I asked them to do something about it but instead they started blaming me and said dat I shouldve created a scene & tht theres nothing they can do now since he managed to leave,'' the woman said in her tweets.

 The woman said she is scared to step out of her house and ''the incident has completely shaken up my belief that metros are safe.''
 She said it's important that this reaches the right authorities, including the DMRC and the Delhi Police so that they know ''how bad their safety measures are''.